EPIC-guide/epic-guide.github.io/_life/money.md

 The short version:
 - PhD students get paid around 55k CHF/year, with small yearly increases, and paystubs are available on the internal [SESAME](https://sesame2.epfl.ch) tool.
 - To store this money, get an account at any Swiss bank.
 They are roughly equivalent in terms of services and typically have student discounts.
+App-based ones like CSX or Yuh may be even cheaper.
 - Get your bank's [TWINT](https://www.twint.ch/en/) app to easily send and receive money using phone numbers.
 You typically won't need a credit card.
 - You automatically save money for retirement as an employee in Switzerland, and you can save extra money in a "3a pillar" account which is tax-deductible up to a limit.
 - If you are on a B permit _and_ you make less than 120k _and_ your wealth is under 50k _and_ you have no undeclared revenue, taxes are taken automatically from your salary and you need not worry about them.